CGATOxford/cgat/pipeline_docs/pipeline_intervals/pipeline/Binding.rst

 .. report:: Binding.BindingSummary
    :render: matrix-plot
-   :transform-matrix: normalized-row-total
+   :transform-matrix: normalized-col-first
+   :max-rows: 0
+   :max-cols: 0
+   :palette: Blues
+   :restrict: r(peak)

    Number of intervals in regions around genes.
+This plot counts the overlap only with the peak.

+.. report:: Binding.BindingSummary
+   :render: matrix-plot
+   :transform-matrix: normalized-col-first
+   :max-rows: 0
+   :max-cols: 0
+   :palette: Blues
+   :exclude: r(peak)

+   Number of intervals in regions around genes.
+This plot counts the overlap with the full extent of an interval.

 .. report:: Binding.BindingSummary
    :render: table